epainos/gofuli/README.md

 Goful is a CUI file manager written in Go.

-* Works on cross-platform such as gnome-terminal and wwindows terminal.
+* Works on cross-platform such as gnome-terminal, osx and windows terminal.
 * Displays multiple windows and workspaces
 * A command line to execute using such as bash and tmux
 * Provides filtering search, async copy, glob, bulk rename, etc.